NickelMedia/docker-puppetmaster/README.md

 docker-puppetmaster
 ===================

+# Warning

+This has been forked.
+Uses Debian Jessie and the version of Puppet contained within.
+That should be the only diversions.

 A resplendently refreshing Docker image for hosting a containerized, self-provisioning Puppet Master, served by NGINX and Passenger.
 The current version is 3.8.3.